 It’s becoming quite common for employers to look beyond the specific job qualifications or the technical expertise of an individual applying for work.
-These hard skills are very important as to whether or not a person can do the job…but there’s more.
+These hard skills are critical as to whether or not a person can do the job…but there’s more.

-The second kind of skill set that companies are seeking is what is referred to as the soft skills.
-These are the people skills, personal attributes; also known as interpersonal skills.
-Most positions require some kind of interaction with fellow employees, vendors, or clients and it’s important for employees to be able to interface and…well…basically get along with people.
+The second kind of skill set that companies are seeking is what is referred to as soft skills.
+These are the people skills, personal attributes, also known as interpersonal skills.
+Most positions require some interaction with fellow employees, vendors, or clients, and employees need to be able to interface and…well…basically get along with people.

 |Critical thinking/problem solving||53%||Professionalism/work ethic||46%|

 In another informal poll conducted by Amdur Coaching and Advisory Group LLC, they found that 90% of those recruiting new hires said their greatest gaps came from communication skills and teamwork.